paul-ollis/vim-vpe/README.rst

 extend ``Vim`` using modern Pythonic code.
 Its key features are:

-- A ``Vim`` class and corresponding ``vim`` singleton which provides an API that is is extremely compatible with Vim's built-in ``vim`` module, but includes extended capabilities.
+- A ``Vim`` class and corresponding ``vim`` singleton which provides an API that is as compatible as possible with Vim's built-in ``vim`` module, but includes extended capabilities.

 - The ``vpe`` package, containing additional modules and classes which provide: